Signs Your Cat Is In Heat and How To Care For Them

 • Excessive grooming

 If breeding isn’t in the picture, most veterinarians recommend spaying your cat.
-Not only will spaying save you and your cat from a monthly week of stress, but it’ll also prevent an accidental litter of kittens and may decrease health complications in the long run
+Not only will spaying save you both from a monthly week of stress, but it’ll also prevent an accidental litter of kittens.
+Spaying can also decrease health complications.

 When does a cat go into heat?